ITC-CRIB/geobench/Note.md

 - [x] Record process utilizations as log (not only system-wide)
 - [x] Reduce the load of while loop -> using asyncio
-- [x] Record also other processes as log (record at the end of each step) -> record befor and after command execution
+- [x] Record also other processes as log (record at the end of each step) -> record befor and after command execution.
-- [ ] Keep record on the memory and record at the end of benchmark
+- [x] Keep record on the memory and record at the end of benchmark
-- [ ] Handle the writing of output in case of error in both (Make sure the program is fail safe)
+- [x] Handle the writing of output in case of error in both (Make sure the program is fail safe)
 - [x] Check resource utilization of the software itself (CPU usage and threads are reduced significantly)
 - [ ] Make the graph coloring consistent for all graphs
+- [ ] Define parameter how often we record all running process.
+Lets say n=10 means we check every 10 steps of benchmark.
+- [ ] Use uplot
+    - Overall
+    - Timeline-based data
+    - Summarized-data